milanto-hery/compressed-sensing-audio/README.md

 # Compressed Sensing for Audio Signal

-Pipeline to compress audio by randomly sampling with small of samples and reconstruct using DCT + FISTA / LASSO / OMP.
+Pipeline to compress audio by randomly sampling with a small number of samples and reconstruct using DCT + FISTA / LASSO / OMP.

 1. Using the CLI